Energy specialist help for UK homes: what they do and when you need one

-An energy specialist helps you understand your home energy options (tariffs, meters, billing issues and efficiency upgrades) and avoid costly mistakes.
-Use this guide to decide what support you need — and compare whole-of-market home energy deals in minutes.
+An energy specialist helps you understand your home energy options — tariffs, meters, billing and efficiency — and avoid costly mistakes.
+This guide, refreshed for May 2026, explains the support available and lets you compare whole-of-market deals in minutes.

-- Clear, UK-specific guidance on tariffs, meters (including smart and prepay) and switching
+• Up-to-date, UK-specific guidance on tariffs, meters (smart and prepay) and switching

 Estimates only.
 Prices and availability vary by region, meter type and payment method.
 Always check tariff terms, standing charges and exit fees before switching.